UbiquityDotNET/Llvm.NET/src/Llvm.NET/Native/readme.md

 The native interop layer is the lowest layer of LLVM.NET and is generally focused on raw P/Invoke declarations, enums, structures and handle types for interop with the LibLLVM library.
-This is deliberately all marked as internal to keep developers from needing to deal with the idiosyncracies of the API in the context of a managed runtime.
+This is deliberately all marked as internal to keep developers from needing to deal with the idiosyncrasies of the API in the context of a managed runtime.

 Originally this was all one "LLVM" static class with all P/Invoke declarations in a single file generated from the LLVM headers.
 This was helpful to get over the tedious stage of mapping all the P/Invoke calls.
 However, the generated signatures were of low quality.
-They were functional for many cases but string marshalling was generally wrong for any strings provided by LLVM. (see below for more information on string marshalling).
+They were functional for many cases but string marshaling was generally wrong for any strings provided by LLVM. (see below for more information on string marshaling).
 Thus, they were updated manually and the "generated" moniker was misleading at best.
 In addition many new/extended APIs were added to extend the LLVM-C APIs for more full support in language projections.
-This, created two such "generated" files with a plethora of P/Invoke delcarations, which makes maintanance more difficult.
+This, created two such "generated" files with a plethora of P/Invoke declarations, which makes maintenance more difficult.
 Thus, the plan is to move the P/Invoke declarations to the classes that use them and eliminate the large "generated" files.
 This, is an ongoing process but, when finished will help keep things better organized and more flexible.